google/glome/docs/protocol.md

 *   The device does not have a synchronized time (e.g. no real-time clock).
 *   The device does not store any secrets (e.g. all its storage is easily readable by an adversary).
-*   The device has access to randomness (e.g. a hardware-based random number generator).
+*   The device has access to a [cryptographically secure pseudorandom number generator](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) (e.g. a hardware-based random number generator).
 *   The device accepts input from a human operator via a very low-bandwidth device (e.g. a keyboard).